nataliecardot/100-days-of-code/r1-log.md

 ### R1D65

 **Today's Progress:**
 Worked through material centered around JavaScript performance, including the event loop, the call stack, reflow and repaint, the browser's setTimeout() method, and measuring code speed.

+### R1D66

+**Today's Progress:**
+Got started on Udacity FEND project no. 2, a memory game (I'll be using vanilla JavaScript).